CLI Guide

 To retrieve detailed information for a loaded eBPF program, use the

-bpfman get <PROGRAM_ID>
+bpfman get program <PROGRAM_ID>

 command.